 - Our understanding of models of care in palliative care is limited.
 There is a need for well-designed and well-reported research comparing models of palliative care with each another, or with usual care.

-- Future research could identify which models are more appropriate for older people and whether this effects the setting of care.
+- Future research could identify which models are more appropriate for older people and whether this affects the setting of care.

 - More research is required to understand the costs, effectiveness, outcomes and benefits of palliative care delivered in residential aged care facilities as more providers are involved.